paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-067-aquatic-nuisance-prevention-and-control.md

   (A) *In general* — Except as provided in subparagraph (B), a vessel that does not exchange ballast water on the high seas under paragraph (1) shall not be restricted from discharging ballast water in any harbor.

-  (B) *Great Lakes* — Subparagraph (A) shall not apply in a case in which a vessel is subject to the regulations issued by the Secretary under subsection (b) of this section.
+  (B) *Great Lakes* — Subparagraph (A) shall not apply in a case in which a vessel is subject to the regulations issued by the Secretary under subsection (b).

 (3) **Crude oil tanker ballast facility study**